60Hz vs. 120Hz TVs and Monitors: Does It Really Matter?

 Whether you’re a gamer or streamer, you’ve probably wondered if you should upgrade your older 60Hz TV to a newer 120Hz TV or gaming monitor.

-We’re going to talk about the differences between 60Hz vs. 120Hz, and if you should upgrade in this article.
+In this article, we will talk about the differences between 60Hz vs. 120Hz, and if you should upgrade.

 What’s the Difference Between a 60Hz and 120Hz Display?